jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/secure-code-review/index.md

 <div class="sect2">

-### Accuracy
+### Accurate security assessments

 Our Secure Code Review solution offers a combination of the advantages of secure code review tools and manual code review.
-This approach allows for a detailed examination of your software's source code structure and functionality in order to detect every type of error and weakness, so you can then diligently remedy them
+This approach allows for an accurate examination of your software's source code structure and functionality in order to detect every type of error and weakness, so you can then diligently remedy them